 Now you’re ready to click the ‘Search’ button!
 What you’ll find is a list of possible matches to the name entered.
 There can be any of the same or similar names, so make sure you practice due diligence when searching for the right person.
 You will then be prompted to open their report.

-You might find more than their driving records, including their date of birth, address history, phone records, assets, financial history, court rulings, and even their social media profiles.
+You might find more than their driving records, including their date of birth, address history, phone records, assets, public history, court rulings, and even their social media profiles.
 Well, what are you waiting for?

 Below you fill find the Top Public Records sites according to our rankings.
 Read the reviews before you search.